AriPerkkio/eslint-remote-tester/README.md

     /** Rules used to filter out results.
 Use empty array when ESLint crashes are the only interest */
     rulesUnderTesting: [],

+    /** Optional syntax for the result parser.
+Valid values are plaintext, markdown.
+Defaults to markdown on CLI, plaintext on CI */
+    resultParser: 'markdown',

     /** Maximum amount of tasks ran concurrently */
     concurrentTasks: 5,